Fort Hood: 2014–2023

 In 2020, a debate around renaming US military bases named after Confederate generals emerged during protests sparked from the murder of George Floyd.
-Fort Hood is one such base at the center of the controversy.
+Fort Hood was one such base at the center of the controversy.

-39 soldiers died or went missing in 2020.
-The killing of Vanessa Guillén at Fort Hood in April 2020 brought national attention to the base and the broader culture of sexual harassment in the military.
+Thirty-nine soldiers stationed at the base died or went missing in 2020.
+The murder of Vanessa Guillén at Fort Hood in April 2020 brought national attention to the base and the broader culture of sexual harassment in the military.
 Hundreds of people protested at the gates of Fort Hood in June demanding justice for Guillén.
 In August, a San Antonio man was arrested and charged with making terroristic threats after threatening to commit a mass shooting at Fort Hood in retaliation for Guillén's killing.
 14 commanders were subsequently fired or suspended with Army Secretary Ryan McCarthy citing "leadership failures".
 An investigation by Fort Hood Independent Review Committee (FHIRC), a panel McCarthy established, found that there was a "permissive environment for sexual assault and sexual harassment at Fort Hood."
 Army regulation AR-600-20 (24 July 2020) now requires the filing of commander's critical information reports (CCIRs) 8 days after a SHARP (sexual harassment/assault response & prevention) complaint by a victim.

 Fort Hood CID investigators assigned to their cases are hampered by a checklist mentality from their beginnings as junior investigators straight out of initial training from Fort Leonard Wood, according to the FHIRC report.
 The majority of CID investigators are then detailed to protective services for senior Pentagon officials, thereby moving straight to middle management CID positions without the requisite experience in criminal investigation.
-After Carlton L Chee was the 28th death of 2020 in September, Congress launched an investigation of Fort Hood citing the deaths and other felonies that occurred on the fort between 2014-2019.
-Commanders at the FORSCOM, III Corps, and Fort Hood levels now have specific actions to complete upon a Sexual assault review board complaint.
-CID is being restructured: a civilian director reporting directly to the secretary of the Army will oversee criminal probes.
+After Private Carlton L. Chee was the 28th death of 2020 in September, Congress launched an investigation of Fort Hood, citing the deaths and other felonies that occurred on the fort between 2014-2019.
+Commanders at the FORSCOM, III Corps, and Fort Hood levels now have specific actions to complete upon a sexual assault review board complaint.
+The Army CID is being restructured: a civilian director reporting directly to the Secretary of the Army will oversee criminal probes.
 The Provost Marshal and the Military Police will no longer undertake criminal investigations.
 A new branch like those in the Air Force and Navy for Special Agents will be instituted.
 FORSCOM now requires the selection of investigating officers from outside an installation's brigade-sized element, which is processing a complaint.

-More than 100 night vision goggles (NVGs) from an arms room were stolen during March til May 2021; several dozen were offered for sale on the Internet, from a reseller in Corpus Christi, Texas as of 9 July 2021; some devices had already been sold and shipped.
+More than 100 night vision goggles (NVGs) from an arms room were gradually stolen from March until May 2021.
+Several dozen were subsequently offered for sale on the internet from a reseller in Corpus Christi, Texas as of 9 July 2021; some devices had already been sold and shipped.
 CID and Homeland security believe the NVGs were stolen from shipping containers at Fort Hood.